Taken from a sermon by George Wright, Senior Pastor, Shades Mountain Baptist Church, Birmingham, AL.

 It doesn’t take long to become fearful and hopeless looking at the current state of the world.

 Wars, economic uncertainty, terrorism – it seems to be unending.
-In light of it all, Paul’s statement about current suffering pales in comparison to God’s glory and seems almost naïve.
+In light of it all, Paul’s statement about current suffering pales compared to God’s glory and seems almost naïve.
 Counterintuitive?
 Absolutely.
-Certainly, this is counter-cultural when held up to world headlines today.
+Indeed, this is counter-cultural when held up to world headlines today.

 So, what do we do with such a radical statement?

-Let me start by saying, I believe with all my heart that the Gospel is the greatest message of hope anyone could ever encounter.
-To understand the hope of the Gospel, we must look beyond our current life and circumstance.
-This requires viewing life through the lens of faith.
-And Paul’s statement of hope requires faith.
+Let me start by saying that I believe with all my heart that the Gospel is the greatest message of hope anyone could ever encounter.
+To understand the hope of the Gospel, we must look beyond our current life and circumstances.
+This requires viewing life through the lens of faith, and Paul’s statement of hope requires faith.

-So, when the sufferings and groaning of the world appear too much, where do you place your hope?
-If our hope is in this life, we will find ourselves stuck in hopelessness and despair.
+So, when the suffering and groaning of the world appear too much, where do you place your hope?
+If our hope is in this life, we will be stuck in hopelessness and despair.
 If our hope is in this life, Christians should be pitied above all others because the foundation of our faith is built upon an eternal Savior who is coming to make all things new – a hope bigger than this world.

 Jesus Christ offers you this hope.